Ysgol Dyffryn Taf School

-Dyffryn Taf is the name of a Comprehensive School with both English and Welsh classes in Whitland, Carmarthenshire, Wales, United Kingdom.
+Dyffryn Taf is a Comprehensive School with both English and Welsh classes in Whitland, Carmarthenshire, Wales, United Kingdom.

 History

 Dyffryn Taf was founded in 1896 as a small grammar school, Whitland Grammar School.
 It changed to a comprehensive school in 1989 and has expanded since then into a large school of approximately 900 pupils today.
 Nearly 20% of pupils are fluent in Welsh and bilingual education is provided to one form per year group.

 As of 2007, the latest additions to the school buildings have been a new maths block and an extended gym.
 A £1.5 million sports hall was added and is used by the school and in the evenings by other groups.
 2010 saw a new re-furbished canteen and a new "sweat shop" style gym, full of new equipment.
 The gym at Dyffryn Taf was used as an example of good practice within a report by the APPG on a fit and healthy childhood.
 The PE Department won the Pearson Teaching Awards 'Outstanding Team of the Year' in 2011.
 The school has a number of Welsh International rugby players among its alumni.